 “I guess a break wouldn't hurt.”

 “Nice!
 Time for an early siesta.” Åke gestured to the swinging bench on the porch.
 “Make yourself comfortable and imma grab some beers.
-All this chatter turned mine completely warm, hahaha!”
+All this chatter turned mine completely warm!”

 With his head in the fridge, Åke realized his hangover had practically disappeared.
 In fact, he was buzzing with energy.
-After a full week of work and social obligations, having one conversation that wasn't absolutely soul-crushing and energy draining, turned out to be extremely uplifting! Åke whistled a tune as he walked back outside, finding the cyclist sitting stiffly on the wooden swinging bench.
+After a full week of work and social obligations, having one conversation that wasn't mind-numbingly superficial, turned out to be extremely uplifting! Åke whistled a tune as he walked back outside, finding the cyclist sitting stiffly on the wooden swinging bench.

 “Yo, stranger.
 Catch.”
-Holding the beers in one hand, he tossed his lighter and cigarettes to the other, who bewilderedly managed to catch them.
+Holding the beers in one hand, he tossed his lighter and cigarettes to the other man, who bewilderedly managed to catch them.

-Åke sat down next to him and waited for the man to light one up.
+Åke sat down next to him and waited for the cyclist to light one up.
 He gestured for the lighter, and used it to open the beers.
 “Here ya go.
 To new friends!”

-Åke raised his bottle and cluck it to the other’s, before taking a big swig.
+Åke raised his bottle and clinked it against the other, before taking a big swig.
 The cyclist mirrored his actions and drank the beer like it was fresh water.

-“I don’t know how to pronounce your name.“ The man suddenly said, after downing more than half of his beer.
+“I have no idea how to pronounce your name,” the man suddenly said, after downing more than half of his beer.

 “I see. Åke Åkerman, right?
 Easy to remember.”
 The man stuck out his right hand.
 “Ekster.”
 Ekster wore a faint smile on his face as he introduced himself. Åke wondered what was so amusing.